Are Standing Desks Good For You?

 Standing desks are shown to have a positive health benefit not just on the body, but also on the mood.
 Not only are they linked with an improvement in mood, users also find they face less fatigue and stress throughout the workday.
 It’s a beautiful mystery but standing desks appear to make you happier, stronger, and less stressed!

 With all the positive affects of standing on the body and mind, it’s bound to boost your energy throughout the day, too.
 According to one study, 87% of standing desk users reported increased energy as compared to before.
 Meanwhile, returning to their sitting desks reversed those energy changes.
 With an increase in energy, productivity levels also see a rise.

 Keeping in mind all of these benefits to using a standing desk, it’s time for you to take a stand––see what we did there?––and invest in one.

 At Juniper Office Solutions, you will find a variety of standing desks available, including the popular sit or stand type, as well as fixed height standing desks.
-You can also browse our adjustable height standing desk options and choose whatever fits your needs best.
+You can also browse our adjustable height standing desk options, such as the stylish live edge standing desk, and choose whatever fits your needs best.
 If you’re looking for something that suits a crowd, we also offer pods of 3 or 6 connected standing desks, to allow for group activities in the office with a sit or stand design.

 Regardless of the type of standing desk you choose, it’s important to remember that there could also be some cons.
 No solution is perfect.
 Standing desks can contribute to things like foot and leg pain, or trouble completing certain tasks like drawing.
 We highly recommend employing more of a 50/50 approach, and switch between standing and sitting after fixed time periods throughout your day to pace yourself and get the best of both worlds.